 - matzah (unleavened flatbread)

-- maror and/or chazeret (bitter herbs such as horseradish or chicory)
+- maror and/or chazeret (bitter herbs such as horseradish and romaine or chicory)

 - charoset (a sweet mixture that is often made of apples, nuts, wine, and traditional spices)